k0sproject/k0s/docs/configuration.md

 `make codegen`.
 The generator reuses field descriptions and structure from the ClusterConfig CRD, which is generated from the Go configuration types.
 Edit those types rather than the generated JSON file.

+Unsupported keywords or formats cause generation to fail.
+Run `go test ./hack/config-schema` for generation and validation tests, and `node --test hack/config-schema/regex.test.cjs` for the image-version pattern check using the JavaScript regular expressions used by editors.

 ## Configuring k0s via k0sctl